inrae/GenomAsm4pg/README.md

 ### HiFi assembly

 If your pipeline fails at the hifiasm step, this may be a result of improper input data being provided.
-Please make sure that there are no 'N' or undefined bases in your genome data.
+Please make sure that there are no 'N' or undefined bases in your raw data.

 ### Snakemake locked directory